geseib/tgwwalk/README.md

 <details>
 <summary>HOW TO Deploy the Bind Server</summary><p>

 1. In the AWS Management Console change to the region you are working in.
-This is in the upper right hand drop down menu.
+This is in the upper right-hand drop-down menu.

 1. In the AWS Management Console choose **Services** then select **CloudFormation**.

 1. In the main panel select **Create Stack** in the upper right hand corner.<p>
    ![Create Stack button](./images/createStack.png)

-1. Make sure **Template is ready** is selected from Prepare teplate options.
+1. Make sure **Template is ready** is selected from Prepare template options.

 1. At the **Prerequisite - Prepare template** screen, for **template source** select **Upload a template file** and click **Choose file** from **Upload a Template file**. from your local files select **3.tgw-dns.yaml** and click **Open**.